minhoshin/minhoshin.github.io/README.md

 ### Software Engineering Projects

-MANAFIT | Full Stack Developer, Mobile Web Application to Dressroom and Coordinate
+MANAFIT | Full Stack Developer | Mobile Web Application to Dressroom and Coordinate
 * https://github.com/minhoshin/xyz
 * Implemented Single Page Application using React(redux) and HTML5 to access to Mobile Camera, using Canvas to crop and save photos in the form of dress
 * Established photo uploading functionality using axios, enabling synchronous data(base64) encoding and decoding flow between client and server